About Rating Systems

 Adjusted CPD (aCPD) = [CPD + 20] / 40

 An expected aCPD value is calculated based on each team's rating prior to the game.
-This value reflects how a team "should" perform in a game:
+This value reflects how a team is expected to perform in a game:

 Expected aCPD = 1 / (10^(-(Team A Rating - Team B Rating)/175) + 1)